-Without the mandate, says the Massachusetts expert who fashioned that state’s successful universal coverage plan, the numbers of uninsured will rise as workplace-based coverage shrinks even further.
+Without the mandate, says the Massachusetts expert who fashioned that state's successful universal coverage plan, the numbers of uninsured will rise as workplace-based coverage shrinks even further.
 That will mean millions more people at risk of serious illness and early death.
-It will trigger a dramatic increase in insurance premiums when compared to the full reform.
+It will trigger a dramatic increase in insurance premiums when compared with the full reform.

 It's clear that, without the mandate, many insurers could not survive, if they still had to serve all comers.
 Especially the young could wait until the last moment to jump into an insurance pool.

 To that extent, Scalia is right about the importance of the mandate, even though there could be other mechanisms to make sure most people buy insurance.
 The justice and other critics, however, are far off-base in suggesting that the insurance penalty represents any number of supposed threats.

 In fact, a Robert Wood Johnson Foundation study shows the vast majority of people will be able to comply with the insurance mandate.

 With health insurance, it's not a question of if, but when, you will need it.
 Car accidents, by contrast, are not a certainty - yet states require insurance to drive.
 Would anyone seriously suggest that a driver would be able to buy insurance right after crashing the family minivan?